SWEGroup39/GatorChatApp/Sprint3.md

 ## Work Completed in Sprint 3:

  ### Frontend:
+  - Customized user experience based on user credentials -> no longer need to hardcode to access different user conversations
   - Changed the whole color scheme of the application to a gradient blue and orange.
   - Added routing for the entire application.
     - Routed to the pages that include: